ironhack-labs/lab-css-spotify-clone/README.md

 ## Instructions

 You are provided with some assets - in the `images` folder, you will find the necessary images, and the text is ready for you in the `index.html` file.
 Write your HTML and CSS code in the `index.html` and `styles/style.css` files, respectively.
-Remember to follow the best practices.
+Again, remember to follow the best practices.

 The page is split into 4 sections, and we have generously cut it down into pieces!

-In general, website designs don't just come out the wild, so you will most likely be having mockups/sketches that you will have to integrate.
-It is a good practice to help you out before coding to cut the website into pieces in order to help you out _**structuring**_ your HTML.
+In general, website designs don't just come out of the wild, so you will likely have mockups/sketches that you will have to integrate.
+Therefore, it is a good practice to help you cut the website into pieces before coding to help you _**structuring**_ your HTML.

 _**The last section isn't as detailed as the others ones, good luck**_ :smile: